 Students will be hired by the research institute where their supervisor is based with a full-employment contract.

-The salaries offered to our students are comparable to other PhD programs in Europe, around 33.971 euros (gross) per year which is subject to tax.
-The salary can vary slightly depending on the institute.
+The salaries offered to our students are comparable to other PhD programs in Europe, between 34,200 euros to 37,950 (gross) per year (2023 figures) depending on the institute you join which is subject to tax.

 Vienna is not an expensive city to live in.
 Students can live comfortably – many even save money – during their time at the VBC.